Merck/MicroMap_Pipeline/doc/Wrapper_Structure.md

 Directory to move zip files into after a run.
 If this is left blank or commented out, the zip files go into the project/data directory.

+##  ALPHA
+Optional setting to set the alpha (opacity) of all points regardless of where your target is in the plot.